childrens-bti/haydar-tme-cart-mb/analyses/murine-cart-tumor/results/analysis-report.md

 This document summarizes the analysis performed for the **Haydar Lab murine brain tumor CAR-T scRNA-seq**.
 The goal was to assess the heterogenity of myeloid and T cells across CAR-T design conditions.

 # Key takeaways
+- Read depth per cell are pretty low across samples, with high ambient RNA contamination.
+This may stem from the trade off between 10X flex and chronium kits and would adversely affect the analysis for smaller cell populations.
 - **Interesting patterns emerged in myeloid cells**:
     - Control samples (tumor and STOP) are enriched for homeostatic and activated microglia
     - Macrophage populations expand in CAR-T treated samples